Arizona drivers license

 The Graduated Driver License is the next step to the GDL program.
 You will be offered a few more privileges, but will still need to drive supervised most of the time in order to legally operate.

-Requirements
+Graduated License Requirements

 You will need to meet the following requirements to be able to move on to this stage in the licensing process.

-How to Get a Graduated License
+How to Get a Graduated License in Arizona

 Step 1: Visit Arizona MVD

-You will need to visit your local Arizona MVD with a parent or legal guardian in order to apply.
+You must visit an Arizona MVD office or an authorized third-party provider to apply for your graduated driver license.
+If you are under 18, a parent or legal guardian must accompany you to provide their consent.
 An appointment will need to be made in order to schedule a road test.

 Step 2: Complete Application Form